maurijlozano/STM-seq-count/README.md

 # STM-seq-count
 Perl scripts for STM-NGS sequence tag counting.

-The current project has two perl scripts to be used as a pipeline to count for ocurrencies  of sets of transposon signature tags within next generation sequencing (NGS) reads.
+The current project has two perl scripts to be used as a pipeline to count for occurrences  of sets of transposon signature tags within next generation sequencing (NGS) reads.

 These scripts are written for STM experiments based on Sinorhizobium meliloti signature-tagged mini-Tn5 transposon library, but can be adapted for other cases.